Kashmir photo-journalist arrested on stone pelting charges granted bail

 Yusuf, who had often been warned by the local police, was allegedly mobilising the youth and clicking their pictures for circulation in local and national newspapers.
 The NIA in its charge sheet had listed the "moral duty of a journalist" to highlight what it claimed was improper conduct.
 READ:

 "Had he been a real journalist by profession, he may have performed one of the moral duties of a journalist which is to cover the activities (good or bad) in his jurisdiction.
-He never covered any development activity, inauguration of a hospital, school building, road, bridge, statement ofs political parties or the government of India", the NIA had said in its charge sheet filed against him and nine others on January 19 this year.
+He never covered any development activity, the inauguration of a hospital, school building, road, bridge, statement of political parties or the government of India", the NIA had said in its charge sheet filed against him and nine others on January 19 this year.

-Jammu and Kashmir Chief Minister Mehbooba Mufti had on Monday requested Union Home minister Rajnath Singh to look into the case.
+Jammu and Kashmir Chief Minister Mehbooba Mufti had on Monday requested Union Home Minister Rajnath Singh to look into the case.

 "Spoke to Home Minister @rajnathsingh ji to look into Kamran Yousuf's case.
 I've requested him to intervene so that the life of a young budding journalist does not get ruined," Mehbooba said on Twitter yesterday.